rxue/java8-harjoitus/oca_ocp/src/main/java/ruixue/practice/advanced/design_patterns/README.md

 * `public String format(DateTimeFormatter formatter)` in `LocalDate`,`LocalTime`,`LocalDateTime`,`ZonedDateTime`
 * `public static LocalDate parse(CharSequence text, DateTimeFormatter formatter)` in `LocalDate`,`LocalTime`,`LocalDateTime`,`ZonedDateTime`
 ## Application of Design Patterns in Practice
-The design patterns introduced in accademic books, such as gof23, have sort of formal patterns described in UML, on base of which patterns can be used.
-However, the conditions in practice might not be that perfect, so it is not compulsory to be rigidly constrained by the pattern descriptions from those books.
-The design patterns should be used judiciously with flexibility.
+The design patterns introduced in books, such as gof23, have sort of formal patterns described in UML or its predecessor, OMT (Object Modelling Technique).
+However, the real world is usually not perfect, so the design patterns should be used judiciously with flexibility rather than dogmatically applying the formulated UML.